-Last week the first real taste of summer weather arrived and it was a wake up call for me.
+When the first real taste of summer weather arrived last week it was a wake up call for me.
 Over the past couple of months I’ve planted several new plants that will be drought tolerant once established but for now their root system requires more frequent watering than my established plantings.
-I’ll have to wait for the cooler weather starting in late September to plant any major additions to my landscaping.
-But for now I love to be out in my garden and there are lots of other things I can do to enjoy my time outdoors.
+I love to be out in my garden and there are many things on my to-do list to enjoy my time outdoors.

 Pruning is a good way to spend a couple of hours in your garden.
 I’m not talking about trimming plants into little balls but the kind of pruning that makes for a healthier and happier plant.

 If you grow Japanese maples now is the time to remove dead branches and train your tree to look like one of those specimens you see in the magazines.
 Thinning cuts build your ideal tree limb structure.
 If yours is a young tree, though, don’t be tempted to head back long branches too soon.
 As these mature they give your tree that desirable horizontal branching.

 This principle is important to keep in mind when you train any young ornamental tree.
 Lateral buds grow along the sides of a shoot and give rise to sideways growth that makes a plant bushy.